aazaff/teachPaleobiology/LabExercise5.md

 # Change the maximum timeout t0 300 second.
 This will allow you to download larger datafiles from
 # the paleobiology database.
 options(timeout=300)

+# Functions are camelCase.
+Variables and Data Structures are PascalCase
+# Fields generally follow snake_case for better SQL compatibility
+# Dependency functions are not embedded in master functions
+# []-notation is used wherever possible, and $-notation is avoided.
+# []-notation is slower, but more explicit and works for atomic vectors
 ````

 ## Richness: Introduction